gcziprusz/NeuralNest/dict.md

 - l2 norm
   - The L2 norm, also known as the Euclidean norm or the Euclidean distance, is a measure of the magnitude of a vector in Euclidean space.
 It is defined as the square root of the sum of the squared absolute values of the components of the vector.
 - Linear Regression
-  -
-Linear regression is a statistical method used to model the relationship between a dependent variable (often denoted as (Y) and one or more independent variables (often denoted as (X).
+  - Linear regression is a statistical method used to model the relationship between a dependent variable (often denoted as (Y) and one or more independent variables (often denoted as (X).
 It assumes a linear relationship between the independent variables and the dependent variable.
 Linear regression is widely used for prediction and inference tasks in various fields, including economics, finance, engineering, and social sciences.
 - learnability
   - In the context of machine learning, learnability refers to the theoretical and practical aspects of whether a particular problem or concept can be learned from data.
 It encompasses the questions of whether a given learning algorithm can effectively learn a target function from training data and whether the learned model can generalize well to unseen data.
 - Logistic Regression
-  - TBD
+  - Logistic regression is a statistical method used for modeling the relationship between a binary dependent variable (target) and one or more independent variables (features).
+Despite its name, logistic regression is a classification algorithm rather than a regression algorithm, and it's widely used for binary classification tasks.
 - Loss Function
-  - TBD
+  - A loss function, also known as a cost function or objective function, is a measure of how well a machine learning model is performing with respect to its training data and the task it is trying to accomplish.
+It quantifies the difference between the predicted output of the model and the actual target values in the training data.
+The choice of a loss function depends on the type of machine learning task being performed (e.g., regression, classification) and the specific characteristics of the problem domain.
+Some common types of loss functions include:

 # M
 - manhattan distance
-  - TBD
+  - Manhattan distance, also known as city block distance or distance, is a metric used to measure the distance between two points in a grid-based system.
+It is named "Manhattan distance" because it measures the distance a person would walk along the streets of a city laid out in a grid-like pattern, where they can only move horizontally and vertically (no diagonal movement).
 - Maximum Likelihood Estimation (MLE)
  - It is a statistical method used to estimate the parameters of a probability distribution based on observed data.
 The goal of MLE is to find the set of parameter values that maximize the likelihood function, which measures the probability of observing the given data under the assumed probability distribution.
+- Mean Squared Error (MSE):
+  - TBD
 - Multiple Regression
   - Multiple regression is a statistical technique used to analyze the relationship between a dependent variable and two or more independent variables.
 It extends the concept of simple linear regression, which involves predicting a dependent variable based on a single independent variable, to cases where there are multiple predictors.
 - MLP